SoftUni-Internal/interactive-content/EN/08-JSON-Processing/01-JSON.md

 JSON works as an **intermediary** between the **client** and the **server**.

-Data during client-server communication passes through a few steps:
+During client-server communication data transfers go through a few steps:

 - **Parsing to JSON** in the client (browser) using **JavaScript**